nickreich/methods2/class2_SLRIntro/README.md

 * random presentations: data visualizations
 * mini-lecture: introduction to regression
 * lab: OpenIntro Lab 7.
 * exercise: Everyone make a guess at minimal RSS after three tries with the plot_ss().
 Take averages in groups.
+Compare to minimal RSS based on lm() output.

 Homework
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)